All Episodes

 And that is the idea that Chauvin intentionally committed an assault which unintentionally caused George Floyd's death.

-Third degree murder, which is the depraved indifference clause, legal clause, based on the idea that conduct is so inherently dangerous that it will be treated as if it was a murder case.
+Third-degree murder, which is the depraved indifference clause, legal clause, based on the idea that conduct is so inherently dangerous that it will be treated as if it was a murder case.

 You can just see it beginning to emerge.

-Maxime Waters comments that the judge excoriated her yesterday.
+In light of what we've seen leading up to all of this, Maxine Waters comments that the judge excoriated her yesterday.

 She was defiant today in response to it all.